 ALL children have the opportunity to take part in learning outside the classroom including educational visits.
 All learning environments and visits are robustly risk assessed and children with additional needs are provided with the necessary support enabling them to be included.
-E.g. Opportunities to represent Broadfield at the ability roadshow.
+E.g. Opportunities to represent Broadfield at the ability roadshow or to take on roles of responsibility around school